An Idol Unmasked: A Faith Perspective on Money by Peter Selby

 Good News to the Poor (published 1990) is an examination of the economic views of John Wesley.
 Clearly, this is a more specialist book than most of the others that we have reviewed and many people will feel that they can give it a miss.
 Furthermore, as Richard Turnbull’s review indicates, this book does not always reflect Wesley’s thinking in a balanced way.
 However, it is wise to allow the views of Christians from past centuries to challenge our views today and consideration of John Wesley’s views on economics may still have a role to play in developing our thinking.

 There are a number of recently published books relating to current issues in western economies.
-Those that we have reviewed are broadly hostile to capitalism as a system (at least in the form currently experienced in the West).
+With the exception of the first mentioned below, those that we have reviewed are broadly hostile to capitalism as a system (at least in the form currently experienced in the West).

 Although recently published, How Will Capitalism End? (published 2016) largely comprises a collection of previously published papers, which gives it an unstructured feel.
 It is deeply pessimistic in tone and the author’s structuralist view of society pervades the analysis.
 This viewpoint needs to be understood and considered but this book does not provide positive suggestions and its approach is philosophically flawed.

 The End of Growth: Adapting to Our New Economic Reality (published 2011) is also gloomy in tone.
 It suggests that economic growth as we have become accustomed to it over the past century or so is over and done with.
 It is well written and thoroughly researched but those looking for a balanced account of the long-term economic outlook should look elsewhere.